Catch 22: Indians rally, win AL-record 22nd straight game

 Royals: LHP Danny Duffy (sore elbow) threw a side session and could start Sunday’s series finale.
 He’s been on the disabled list since Aug.
 26. Duffy is 8-8 with a 3.78 ERA in 21 starts.

-Indians: All-Star OF Michael Brantley still isn’t running and the club still doesn’t have a timetable for his return.
-Before the game, Francona said the team’s medical staff was consulting with a doctor in Utah about Brantley’s injury, which landed him on the disabled list on Aug.
-9. Brantley was having a strong comeback season after playing in just 11 games in 2016 following shoulder surgeries.
+Indians: All-Star OF Michael Brantley still isn’t running and the club still doesn’t have a timetable for his return from an ankle injury.
+Brantley was having a strong comeback season after playing in just 11 games in 2016 following shoulder surgeries.

 UP NEXT